 Business Licenses and Permits

-One of the first tasks for any new business is to obtain licenses and permits and an ongoing business may make changes that require new licenses or permits.
+One of the first tasks for any new business is to obtain licenses and permits.
+Yes, even an existing and an ongoing business may make changes that require new licenses or permits.
 Some licenses and permits are federal, some state, and some local.

 Licenses are more general, granting permission to do something or use something.
 For example, a business wanting to sell liquor must get a license.

 Permits are usually given for safety issues, like health permits, and may require an inspection before they are granted.
 A permit to carry a gun is another example.

 Here's one way to look at the difference: